Everything about Data Backup, Data Restore & Data Archiving

 We work with backup software vendors that can provide a single price for your entire enterprise estate!

-There is no Silver Bullet to the issue of Backup or Archiving.
+There is no Silver Bullet to the issue of Data Backup or Archiving.
 By careful planning a happy medium should be achieved to ensure your most recent data is backed up daily and archived information retained for “X” days, months, years.

 An archive needn’t be permanent; it could be a SATA disk array or cloud storage for data that only needs to be backed and archived up once a month.
 Just deploying this affordable storage would free up your tier 1 disk space, removing non-corporate data from the network would free up disk space, reduce network traffic and reduce your backup window.
 These simple strategies can be easily achieved with a little time, thought and money.
 We can provide a solution that, really will Backup Less and Archive More.